promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 # Projection API

-The Spring Data XAP supports [XAP Projection]({%latestjavaurl%}/query-partial-results.html) which allows to read only certain properties for the objects (a.k.a. delta read).
-This approach reduces network overhead, garbage memory generation and CPU overhead due to decreased serialization time.
+The Spring Data XAP supports [XAP Projection]({%latestjavaurl%}/query-partial-results.html) which allows to read only certain properties for the objects (delta read).
+This approach reduces network overhead,   memory consumption    and CPU overhead due to decreased serialization time.

-`XapRepository` interface provides you with basic `find` methods extended with `Projection` argument.
-Next code demonstrates how `findOne` method can be used to select only `name` field from `Person`:
+The `XapRepository` interface provides you with basic `find` methods extended with the `Projection` argument.
+The example demonstrates how the `findOne` method can be used to select only `name` field from `Person`:

 {%highlight java%}
 @Service